multiparty/congregation/demo/README.md

 at `party_one/config.json` / `party_two/config.json` / `party_three/config.json`
 if you would rather run it separately.

-For any other kind of customization, refer to the [Wiki](https://github.com/CCD-HRI/congregation/wiki)
+For any other kind of customization, just refer to the [Wiki](https://github.com/CCD-HRI/congregation/wiki).

 ## run